 - Candidates should prepare for UPSC Prelims and UPSC Mains simultaneously as there is syllabus overlap.
 Check the complete IAS syllabus 2019.

-- For more previous years’ UPSC question papers, you can refer the link.
+- For more previous years’ UPSC question papers, you can refer to the link.

 - Making Notes for the UPSC Prelims and Mains is a must.
 Having notes in your own handwriting is preferred by some candidates, however, considering the time constraint, we have given links for important notes from NCERTs and Byju’s classroom notes for IAS Prelims.